chromaui/learnstorybook.com/content/intro-to-storybook/vue/en/deploy.md

 git commit -m "GitHub action setup"
 ```

-Finally push them to the remote repository with:
+Finally, push them to the remote repository with:

 ```bash
 git push origin main
 ```

-Once you’ve set up the GitHub action.
-Your Storybook will be deployed to Chromatic whenever you push code.
-You can find all the published Storybook’s on your project’s build screen in Chromatic.
+Once you’ve set up the GitHub action, your Storybook will be deployed to Chromatic whenever you push code.
+You can find all the published Storybooks on your project’s build screen in Chromatic.

 ![Chromatic user dashboard](/intro-to-storybook/chromatic-user-dashboard.png)

-Click the latest build, it should be the one at the top.
+Click the latest build.
+It should be the one at the top.

 Then, click the `View Storybook` button to see the latest version of your Storybook.

 ![Storybook link on Chromatic](/intro-to-storybook/chromatic-build-storybook-link.png)

 Use the link and share it with your team members.
-This is helpful as a part of the standard app development process or simply to show off work 💅.
+It's helpful as a part of the standard app development process or simply to show off work 💅.